Rick Benningfield is an old-time horse trainer and farrier with over 50 years' experience.

 A Confident Horse Enjoys Being Ridden

 Personally, I think that Major, my horse, enjoys being ridden quite a lot.
-When I go and get the saddle, he goes to the area where I usually place the saddle on him.
+When I get the saddle, he goes to the area where I usually place the saddle on him.
 He will stand there while I put the hackamore on him and button it down.
-Usually I will take the lead-line portion of the hackamore and lay it over the fence and then place the pads and saddle on his back and cinch the saddle.
+Usually, I will take the lead-line portion of the hackamore, lay it over the fence, and then place the pads and saddle on his back and cinch the saddle.

 We Take a Leisurely Ride